cristicmf/dao/docs/Tutorials.md

 What we did here was to set the system up so that we call it from a solidity contract.
 This is just to make testing simpler.
 In a normal system, this would be done from a custom web-page or a server (through RPC calls to the ethereum client).

+You may run this yourself by clicking this link: https://chriseth.github.io/browser-solidity/?gist=https://gist.github.com/anonymous/55740f9702fbf082c5a3

+WARNING: It will take a while to load the page and compile.

+After loaded, find `CoinTest` in the menu to the right, click `create`, and then play around with the methods.

 ## Advanced Tutorial

-This tutorial builds on the basic tutorial, where we created and deployed a subcurrency using the DAO framework.
+This tutorial builds on the basic tutorial, where we created and deployed a sub-currency using the DAO framework.
 We are now going to add a user management system that will work together with the currency.
 Users will no longer be able to just get and transfer money around, but will have to be identified first.

 There are two ways to go about this; one is to add a set of administrators that will vet users off-chain before they add them to the system.
 It could also be made so that users can register themselves automatically.
 We will start with the automatic approach, and add a simple user manager that lets people register their account along with a (unique) nickname.